 - How does one aim, exactly?

-- And how does one avoid falling into a toilet hole while trying to move one’s pant fabric this way and that and attempting to aim things?
+- How does one avoid falling into a gross toilet hole while trying to move one’s pant fabric out of the way and attempting to aim things?

 And before you ask, yes, I brought one of these, and no, I never quite managed to figure it out, either.